 At the completion of this course students will be able to:

-- Using ‘I’ statements, communicate with firmness and clarity while remaining respectful, take your rightful space in the conversation, but leave space for the other person.
+- Using ‘I’ statements and other assertiveness tools, communicate with firmness and clarity while remaining respectful.
+Take your rightful space in the conversation, but leave space for the other person.

 This is an interactive course, which includes lectures, group exercises, role-play and discussion.

 To complete this course, active participation is required and participants must attend 100% of this course.

 Please come to this course prepared to share your experiences, opinions and perspectives with the class.